leap71/leap71.github.io/coding-for-engineers/7-design-an-aircraft-in-an-afternoon.md

 If you have a complex system, a good approach is usually *divide et impera*, Divide and Conquer.

 What worked for the Romans, works for engineers.
-You split a machine into subcomponents, and define the *physical* connecting interfaces.
-Now everyone can work on their part, and, as long as it fits the agreed-upon interface, you are fine.
+You split a machine into subcomponents, and define the *mechanical* connecting interfaces.
+Now everyone can work on their part, and, as long as it fits the agreed-upon connectors, you are fine.

 But do this too early, and now your plane looks like a cobbled-together LEGO toy.
 And it certainly is not globally optimized.
-So, Divide and Conquer using CAD and physical interfaces is really not that great.
-To define good physical interfaces, you already have to have a very detailed design specification of the plane.
+So, Divide and Conquer using CAD and physical flanges and screws is really not that great.
+To define good mechanical interfaces, you already have to have a very detailed design specification of the plane.
 So, you can't really iterate.
 But still, this is how we do it in CAD.
-We divide the plane into many subcomponents with well-defined physical interfaces.
+We divide the plane into many subcomponents with well-defined physical connection points.
 And we accept that the rigidity of this approach means that we will not get to an optimal design.

 And that's it.